-The Silver Legacy, the newest casino in Reno, is the place to sample if you want to gamble.
-The Silver Legacy is flourishing and is the Reno establishment on a par with Las Vegas.
+The Silver Legacy, one of the newer casinos in Reno, is one place to sample if you want to gamble.
+The Silver Legacy flourishes and is one Reno establishment on a par with Las Vegas.
 A huge mining apparatus, with a sound-and-light show every hour, is the theme attraction at the Silver Legacy.

 Wisely, Reno has begun to understand that it will thrive only if it emphasizes its beyond-gambling resources, which are several.

 Reno has some intriguing architecture and downtown amenities, which can be observed in a walking tour of Virginia Street and the River Walk along the Truckee River.
 I particularly enjoyed the Art Deco Post Office on Virginia, adjacent to the river.
 The Post Office has outgrown the structure.
 New tenants now occupy this lovely green stone building with its cast aluminum interior details.

 Across the street, the Riverside Hotel underwent a transformation some time ago.
 Originally created as a lodging for unhappy wives who needed to live here three weeks to establish residency and qualify for a divorce, the Riverside Hotel transformed into 35 artist lofts.

 Adjacent is the Truckee River, with a lovely waterfront walk to the east, past Wingfield Park, scene of many outdoor festivities.
 I walked a mile or so beyond Wingfield to savor the mature trees and the river, used by rafters and kayakers.